-Last month, my father had a significant birthday (I won’t say exactly which one here), and this weekend it’s my mother’s turn.
-I’ve never been good at picking out presents, or even birthday cards for that matter, and so this year I’m going to say a few words about her in this space.
+I’ve never been good at picking out presents, or even birthday cards for that matter, and so this year I’m going to say a few words about my mother in this space.
 I’ll send her a link to this, too, since she’s the intended audience here.
 I’m just giving the rest of the world a chance to read it if they want to.

 My mom did so much for me and my siblings as we were growing up.
 One of my favorite things in grade school was walking home from school at lunch time to say hi to my mom.
 I only did it a couple of times, and I’d never be allowed to do anything like that in today’s world, but it made me happy to surprise her in this way.

 There’s a story about my mom that has stuck with me for a long time, and I’ve never really spoken of it before.
 But because this is a special day, I want to share the story here.
 But we’ll have to go all the way back to late 1986.